macnis365/Interview_Preps/java/java fundamentals.md

         Use generics when you want to create a "template" that can apply to many styles of unknown classes.
 Eg. Collections holding ??? are good candidates for generics.
         Inheritance is for when you have a base conecpt that children "are" an extension of that concept.

+10. String Pool and new() String

+        String pool helps in saving a lot of space for Java Runtime although it takes more time to create the String.
+        However using new operator, we force String class to create a new String object in heap space.
+        We can use intern() method to put it into the pool or refer to another String object from the string pool having the same value.